 Pinsky Law Professional Corporation (the "Pinsky Law") is able provide representation to clients in complex business litigation and corporate litigation cases.
-Our clients consist primarily of small and medium size companies that have had their rights infringed by large corporations.
+Our clients consist primarily of small and medium size companies in British Columbia, Alberta and Ontario that have had their rights infringed by large corporations.
 Thus, we generally undertake David vs. Goliath litigation matters.

 Pinsky Law assists in litigation cases involving a full range of disputes that businesses experience: software copyright infringement, trademark infringement, misappropriation of trade secrets, breach of confidentiality or non-compete agreements, movement of key employees between companies, and tortious interference with business and contractual relationships.
 We represent clients in all phases of litigation - from evaluating the initial decision to initiate or respond to a lawsuit, through trial, post-trial appellate practice, and collections.
 We advise clients on all aspects of litigation strategy, not only with respect to issues such as choice of forum, jurisdiction, and other procedural matters, but also on cost-effective ways to achieve a business objective that can be accomplished only through litigation.
 For us, litigation is a means to an end, rather than an end in itself.